 Maria Cimperman, RSCJ

-An engaging speaker who enjoys offering a global perspective with a reflective lens that looks at the realities and needs around us, Maria works on various religious life topics with women and men in various stages of initial and ongoing formation, leadership groups and with congregations discerning future directions.
-In addition to writing on this topic, she presents both nationally and internationally, including with groups such as:
+An engaging speaker who enjoys engaging global perspectives with a reflective lens that looks at the realities and needs around us, Maria works with women and men in various stages of initial and ongoing formation, leadership groups and congregations discerning future directions.
+In addition to her writings on these topics, she presents both nationally and internationally, including with groups such as:

 - National Religious Vocation Conference (NRVC)

 - National Conference of Vicars of Religious (NCVR)

 - Australian Leadership Conferences

 - (Arch)diocesan programs for religious (nationally and internationally)

 Thus it is no surprise that Maria is now working on a new manuscript: Religious Life For the 21st Century: Creating Communities of Hope on a Global Scale.